tendermint/tendermint/CONTRIBUTING.md

 Architectural Decision Record (ie. see [here](./docs/architecture/)) before submitting code changes.

-Please make sure to use `gofmt` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.
+Please make sure to use `make lint` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.

 ## Forking